breakintoprogram/bsx/z80/README.md

 #### Monitor
 The monitor program provides the following functionality:

-- Mnnnn,llll - Memory Hex Dump: Output llll bytes from memory location nnnn to port 0
+- Mnnnn,llll - Memory Hex Dump: Output llll bytes from memory location nnnn
 - Jnnnn - Jump to location nnnn
 - Onn,vv - O(utput) the value vv on Z80 port nn
 - Inn,llll - I(nput) llll values from Z80 port nn
 - L - Put the monitor into Load mode; it will wait for a binary stream of data on port 0
 - B - Jump to address 0x4000 (where BBC Basic can be loaded)
+- Dnnnn,llll - Disassemble llll bytes from memory location nnnn

 #### Load data format
 When in Load mode, send bytes of data to load into RAM to the STM32 down the serial port in the